 Hours and dates for installing, exhibiting and dismantling shall be those specified by AREMA.
 All exhibits must be set by the time the show opens and must remain intact until the show closes.
-Exhibitor shall be liable for all storage and handling charges resulting from failure to remove exhibit material for the Exposition before the specified conclusion of the dismantling period set by AREMA.
-Exhibitors are required to adhere to exposition hours.
+Exhibitor shall be liable for all storage and handling charges resulting from failure to remove exhibit material for the Expo before the specified conclusion of the dismantling period set by AREMA.
+Exhibitors are required to adhere to Expo hours.
 No early breakdown will be permitted.
-If exhibitors leave the Exposition prior to the designated teardown time, a fine of up to $1,000 may be incurred and possible exclusion from future AREMA Expositions.
+If exhibitors leave the Expo prior to the designated teardown time, a fine of up to $1,000 may be incurred and possible exclusion from future AREMA Expos.
 The fine is at the discretion of AREMA and will be charged to the credit card on file.
 Exhibitors will be notified should this occur.

 NOTE: For safety reasons, no one under 18 years of age is permitted in the Exhibit Hall during installation and dismantle.